jasonigriff/U01_CDKi_combine_ERBBi_dynamic_cell_cycle_control/README.md

 ## Environment set up
-The following software is required:
+The following software is required for data analysis:

 *R version 1.9.0 or later with core packages:
   * GSVA (version 1.48.3)